Chapter 5 Geostatistical Data Analysis

 Any triangle height (the size of the spatial field at each vertex triangle) is calculated by weighted sum, with linear interpolation deciding the values within the triangle.
 Figure 5.6 shows a continously indexed random spatial field (left side of figure 5.6) with the corresponding SPDE on the basis of a triangulation (right panel 5.6).

-• cutoff: minimum distance between points approved.
+: minimum distance between points approved.max.edge

-• min.angle the opposite of max.edge
+the opposite of max.edge

-Moreover the mesh can also be built on non convex study area by prior passing coordinates on inla.nonconvex.hull() which are then sent back to the inla.mesh.2d().
+.
 A convex hull is a polygon of triangles out of the domain area, in other words the extension made to avoid the boundary effect.
 If borders are available (and they are) are generally preferred over non convex hull meshes.
 A decent mesh must have triangles of size and shape as regularly as possible (E. T. Krainski 2019).

 5.3 Hedonic (rental) Price Models